Updated: Feb 18

 How to Narrow Your Options

-You’ll also want to consider what style of video is most appealing to you and your significant other.
+You’ll also want to consider what video style is most appealing to you and your significant other.
 Two common styles are the documentary style and the Hollywood film style.
 Watch a handful of the endless array of wedding videos online to figure out what you prefer.

 For further guidance, get a referral from other wedding vendors you trust, such as your wedding planner or photographer.
-Sometimes you can get your photographer and videographer from the same vendor, which can make this chore less complicated, and possibly cheaper if they have a package deal available.
+Sometimes you can get your photographer and videographer from the same vendor, making this chore less complicated and possibly cheaper if they have a package deal available.

 In the end, what’s really important is that you find a wedding videographer you trust.
 You don’t want to spend your wedding day micromanaging them or worrying about whether they’re getting good shots.
 To help ensure you get someone qualified, watch their videos, read reviews and ask for references before setting up a meeting with them.

-Whoever you hire will be spending most of the day by your side filming you, so finding someone you like is crucial.
+Whoever you hire will be spending most of the day filming you by your side, so finding someone you like is crucial.

 Entyse Lyfe Can Help

-You have to make decisions on hundreds of details when it comes to planning a wedding, and your videographer is a big one.
-For advice, recommendations and help with making your decision, contact Entyse Lyfe.
+You have to make decisions on hundreds of details regarding planning a wedding, and your videographer is a big one.
+For advice, recommendations, and help with making your decision, contact Entyse Lyfe.
 We make wedding planning easier.